LoadForge GitHub Integration

 upstream

-block listens for incoming requests on port 80. - The
+block listens for incoming requests on port 80.location

 In the upcoming sections, we will delve into how to set up NGINX as a load balancer, the importance of load testing, and how you can use LoadForge to conduct comprehensive load tests, ensuring your website remains robust and responsive under varying load conditions.